About Myelodysplastic Syndrome

 Risk factors for myelodysplastic syndrome may include:

-• Comorbid conditions: Problems with blood cell formation (e.g., low red blood cells, platelets, or white blood cell counts) increase risk of myelodysplastic syndrome
+• Comorbid conditions: Problems with blood cell formation (e.g., low red blood cells, platelets, or white blood cell counts) increase a person’s risk of myelodysplastic syndrome.

-• Personal history: Myeloodysplastic syndrome is associated with exposure to toxins such as such as tobacco smoke, pesticides, and industrial chemicals (e.g., benzene), and heavy metals like mercury or lead
+• Personal history: Myelodysplastic syndrome is associated with exposure to toxins such as such as tobacco smoke, pesticides, and industrial chemicals (e.g., benzene), and heavy metals like mercury or lead.

 Treating Myelodysplastic Syndrome at UT Health Austin

 Treatment will require an accurate diagnosis and depend on disease progression.
-An individual care plan will be developed and tailored to manage symptoms to meet the needs of the individual patient.
-Decisions about treatment may include combinations of immunotherapy, chemotherapy, and consideration of stem cell transplant.
+Your care team will work with you to develop a treatment plan tailored to your individual needs.
+Treatment options may include a combination of immunotherapy, chemotherapy, and/or stem cell transplant.

 Care Team Approach